rauc/rauc/docs/using.rst

   [handlers]
   post-install=/usr/lib/rauc/post-install

-The post install handler will be called right after RAUC successfully performed a system update.
+The post-install handler will be called right after RAUC successfully performed a system update.
 If any error occurred during installation, the post-install handler will not be called.